-Restoration Fuels is a torrefaction facility in John Day, Oregon and surrounded by the beautiful Malheur National Forest.
-We use small-diameter thinnings and low-value residuals from restoration treatments on National Forests to produce an advanced solid fuel for power generation.
+Restoration Fuels is a thermal treatment facility in John Day, Oregon and surrounded by the beautiful Malheur National Forest.
+We use small-diameter thinnings and low-value residuals from restoration treatments on National Forests to produce advanced carbon products.

 Across the western US forest health is declining.
 A century of wildfire suppression and management has left our forests increasingly vulnerable to the threat of disease, infestation, catastrophic wildfire, and the effects of climate change.